caddyserver/website/src/docs/markdown/caddyfile/options.md

 If you wish to _not_ have these headers redacted, you may enable the `log_credentials` option.

+##### `protocols`

+The space-separated list of HTTP protocols to support.
+Accepted values are: `h1 h2 h2c h3` for HTTP/1.1, HTTP/2, HTTP/2 over cleartext, and HTTP/3, respectively.
+Default: `h1 h2 h3`.

+Currently, enabling HTTP/2 (including H2C) necessarily implies enabling HTTP/1.1 because the Go standard library does not let us disable HTTP/1.1 when using its HTTP server.
+However, either HTTP/1.1 or HTTP/3 can be enabled independently.

+Note that H2C ("Cleartext HTTP/2" or "H2 over TCP") and HTTP/3 are not implemented by the Go standard library, so some functionality or features may be limited.
+We recommend against enabling H2C unless it is absolutely necessary for your application.

-##### `protocol`
+##### `strict_sni_host`

-- **allow_h2c** enables H2C ("Cleartext HTTP/2" or "H2 over TCP") support, which will serve HTTP/2 over plaintext TCP connections if a client support it.
-Because this is not implemented by the Go standard library, using H2C is incompatible with most of the other options for this server.
-Do not enable this only to achieve maximum client compatibility.
-In practice, very few clients implement H2C, and even fewer require it.
-This setting applies only to unencrypted HTTP listeners. ⚠️ Experimental feature; subject to change or removal.

-- **experimental_http3** enables experimental draft HTTP/3 support.
-Note that HTTP/3 is not a finished spec and client support is extremely limited.
-This option will go away in the future. _This option is not subject to compatibility promises._

-- **strict_sni_host** require that a request's `Host` header matches the value of the ServerName sent by the client's TLS ClientHello; often a necessary safeguard when using TLS client authentication.
-If there's a mismatch, an HTTP status `421 Misdirected Request` response is written to the client.
+Enabling this requires that a request's `Host` header matches the value of the `ServerName` sent by the client's TLS ClientHello, a necessary safeguard when using TLS client authentication.
+If there's a mismatch, HTTP status `421 Misdirected Request` response is written to the client.

-  This option will be implicitly turned on if [client authentication](/docs/caddyfile/directives/tls#client_auth) is configured.
+This option will automatically be turned on if [client authentication](/docs/caddyfile/directives/tls#client_auth) is configured.
 This disallows TLS client auth bypass (domain fronting) which could otherwise be exploited by sending an unprotected SNI value during a TLS handshake, then putting a protected domain in the Host header after establishing connection.
-This is a safe default, but you may explicitly turn it off with `insecure_off`, for example in the case of running a proxy where domain fronting is desired and access is not restricted based on hostname.
+This behavior is a safe default, but you may explicitly turn it off with `insecure_off`; for example in the case of running a proxy where domain fronting is desired and access is not restricted based on hostname.

 ## PKI Options